ulfschneider/ulf.website/content/posts/2025-01-23-epoch-semver.md

 Anthony Fu has an interesting proposal for [<cite>Epoch Semantic Versioning</cite>](https://antfu.me/posts/epoch-semver) of high-level, end-user-facing libraries and frameworks.
 Anthony´s idea is based on [<cite>Semantic Versioning</cite>](https://semver.org) (SemVer), without breaking it.
 SemVer follows the three digit scheme `MAJOR.MINOR.PATCH`, where:

 `MAJOR`
-: Version when you make incompatible API changes.
-Major version zero (`0.MINOR.PATCH`) is for initial development.
+: Major version zero (`0.MINOR.PATCH`) is for initial development.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.
+Version 1.0.0 defines the birth of the public API.
+From now on every change of MAJOR indicates an incompatible API change.

 `MINOR`
 : Version when you add functionality in a backward compatible manner.